Can your cash be doing more?

 High yield savings accounts

-On average, as of June 2023, a high-yield savings account can earn around 4% APY compared to just 0.4%, the average rate on regular savings accounts.
+As of November 2024, a high-yield savings account can earn around 4% APY compared to just 0.4%, the average rate on regular savings accounts.
 High-yield savings accounts often require a higher starting balance, are federally insured up to $250,000 per depositor, and should provide easy access to your funds for a reasonable fee.
 Don't forget online options – these often offer better APY and lower fees than traditional banks.

 Certificates of Deposit